 Fractures of the lower jaw (mandible) are suspected in patients with post-traumatic malocclusion or focal swelling and tenderness over a segment of the mandible.
 Other clues include defects (stepoff) of the dental occlusal surface, alveolar ridge disruptions, and anesthesia in the distribution of the inferior alveolar or mental nerve.
 Some fractures result in palpable instability.
 Fractures of the mandibular condyle usually cause preauricular pain, swelling, and limited opening of the mouth (trismus).
 With a unilateral condylar fracture, the jaw deviates to the affected side when the mouth is opened.

 Zygomatic arch fracture is suggested by trismus and a defect on palpation of the zygomatic arch.
 A depression on the ipsilateral cheek may or may not be visible initially due to swelling.

 Brain injury and fractured cervical vertebrae are possible when trauma has been severe enough to fracture facial bones.
 In major impact injuries, hemorrhage and edema due to a facial fracture may compromise the airway.

-Because only part of the teeth surfaces can be brushed, control of plaque formation, infection, and halitosis is accomplished using a 60-sec rinse with 30 mL of chlorhexidine 0.12% every morning and evening.
+Because only part of the teeth surfaces can be brushed, control of plaque formation, infection, and halitosis is accomplished using a 60-second rinse with 30 mL of chlorhexidine 0.12% every morning and evening.
 Jaw-opening exercises usually help restore function after fixation is discontinued.

 Fractures of the midface are treated surgically if they cause malocclusion, enophthalmos, diplopia, infraorbital nerve anesthesia, or unacceptable cosmetic deformity.
 Surgical treatment usually consists of internal stabilization using fine screws and plates.
 Surgery can often be delayed until swelling subsides, particularly if the indication for surgery is not clear.
 However, if surgery is required, it is best done within 14 days of injury because after this time, bone callus can make reduction difficult.